Opal-teaching/messaging-app/README.md

 })();
 ```
-This creates and defines the angular module and the angular dependencies for the project
+This creates and defines the angular module and the angular dependencies,
-`messaging-app` is the name of our module, and `onsen` is the angular dependency for the
-module.
+ use the same name you used in the ng-app tag template.
+  In terms of dependencies, `onsen` will be our only dependency.
    Notice the `(function(){})();`, this will encapsulate
 our code as to not let variables escape from scope, if you
 try to simply declare variables in a JavaScript file without function
 encapsulating.
 You will risk having collision
-problems between your variables in workspace.
+problems between your variables of different files in the workspace.
 Now we are ready to add logic to your up, we will now create an onsen navigator,
 and onsen page, and finally our logic for the hello world app.